XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-macos.md

       Or, you can checkout one of the tagged releases listed on [GitHub](https://github.com/ripple/rippled/releases).

-0. In the `rippled` directory you just cloned, create your build directory and access it.
+0. In the `rippled` directory you cloned, create your build directory and access it.
 For example:

         $ mkdir my_build
         $ cd my_build